If you have credit card debt, you’re not alone.

 If you’re looking for a new balance transfer card, these are three strong options:

-- Citi Simplicity: Citi Simplicity® Card gives you 21 months at 0% APR.
-After that, a variable APR of 15.49% to 25.49% applies.
-It has a balance transfer fee of $5 or 5% of the balance, whichever is greater.
+- Citi Simplicity: Citi Simplicity® Card gives you 21 months at 0% intro APR.
+After that, a variable APR of 18.24% to 28.99% applies.
+It has an intro balance transfer fee of 3% of each transfer (minimum $5), whichever is greater for balance transfers completed within 4 months of account opening.
 There is no late payment fee or penalty APR.

 - HSBC Gold Mastercard: With the HSBC Gold Mastercard® credit card, you’ll get 0% APR for 18 months.
 Once the introductory offer expires, a variable APR of 13.99% to 23.99% will apply.
 There is a balance transfer fee of $10 or 4%, whichever is greater, and balance transfers must be posted within 60 days of account opening.
 The card includes benefits like rental car coverage, travel accident insurance, and discounts on Mastercard Airport Concierge services.